TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

         - same with dropped items though
         - maybe they get processed twice due to attachments?
         - melee has no attachment tho

+    - good particle effects

+    - either remove bursts from the enum combos or automatically make them streams somehow

+    - btw watch out if components::portal doesnt have any state that needs synchronization actually
+        - however sound cooldowns are only view related so they don't need to be

+    - force fields: cosm.for_each_having<components::rigid_body, invariants::area_marker>(

+    - done/disregarded
+        - "require zero inertia"
+        - separate "portal inertia" in movement that doesn't remove the ability to move
+            - and hard limit to like 3 seconds it so that it doesn't accumulate when you enter a loop and suddenly exit it
+        - setup default effect ids
+        - set/add character inertia (const/linear)
         - Make these exit portal parameters:
             - Exit position
                 - Always center
                 - As entered
                 - At boundary
             - Exit direction
                 - Portal direction
                 - As entered

-    - separate "portal inertia" in movement that doesn't remove the ability to move
-        - and hard limit to like 3 seconds it so that it doesn't accumulate when you enter a loop and suddenly exit it
-    - good particle effects

-    - either remove bursts from the enum combos or automatically make them streams somehow

-    - set/add character inertia (const/linear)
-    - btw watch out if components::portal doesnt have any state that needs synchronization actually
-        - however sound cooldowns are only view related so they don't need to be
-    - setup default effect ids

-    - force fields: cosm.for_each_having<components::rigid_body, invariants::area_marker>(

-    - done/disregarded
         - setup default effects
         - fix alpha so that a=0 shows only when we actually teleport
         - and add some easy descriptions for impulse/add velocity etc since it's complex!